 The United Party has a very active campaign for U.S. House.
 Its nominee, Andy Hedden-Nicely, a former newspaper publisher himself, has organized a boycott of the Statesman until it revises its policy.
 The Idaho United Party, a new party, has ballot status in Idaho because it merged with the ballot-qualified but otherwise defunct Natural Law Party of Idaho.
 The original officers of the Natural Law Party support Hedden-Nicely and have asked the Idaho Secretary of State to let the party change its name to the United Party; that decision is pending.

 On April 25, a nationwide poll by Princeton Survey/Pew Research Center was released.
 The question was, “Some people say we should have a third major political party.
 Do you agree or disagree?”.
 53% said “yes”.

 On April 25, the California Assembly Elections Committee passed AB 2948 (the anti-electoral college bill), and AB 2949 (to hold an all-mail presidential primary on the first Tuesday of January, or whenever the New Hampshire primary is).
 Democrats have a majority on the committee.
 Republican members opposed AB 2948, but in part supported AB 2949.

-On October 13, U.S. District Court Judge Jeanne Scott, a Clinton appointee, upheld Illinois ballot access law for independent candidates for the legislature.
-The law requires a petition signed by 10% of the last vote cast, due in December of the year before the election.
+On June 9, the 7th circuit will hear Lee v Keith, the case challenging Illinois requirements for independent candidates for legislature.
+Illinois requires petitions signed by 10% of the last vote cast, to be submitted in December of the year before the election.
 The lower court had upheld these requirements.